 It was agreed that any individual working in a position as an emergency dispatcher on a part-time basis should be included in the new plan design as long as a determination is made on how service credit will be computed for such individuals.
-It was also agreed that an individual who works in a position that includes dispatcher, in addition to other duties, could be included only if the percentage of time spent handling the duties of a dispatcher met a pre-determined percentage.
+It was also agreed that an individual who works in a position that includes dispatcher, in addition to other duties, could be included only if the percentage of time spent met a pre-determined value.
 The appropriate percentage of time will have to be determined.